pierretallotte/ctf-writeups/htb-legacy/README.md

 ## Learning from other writeups
 ### rana-khalil writeup
 The writeup is available here: https://rana-khalil.gitbook.io/hack-the-box-oscp-preparation/windows-boxes/legacy-writeup-w-o-metasploit
-It uses the EternalBlue exploit.
-I takes note that, in the OSCP exam, Metasploit usage is restricted, it is good to know if I want to give it a try one day.
+It uses the `EternalBlue` exploit.
+I take note that, in the OSCP exam, `Metasploit` usage is restricted, it is good to know if I want to give it a try one day.
 ### 0xdf writeup
 The writeup can be found here: https://0xdf.gitlab.io/2019/02/21/htb-legacy.html First thing I note is the options used for the nmap scan.
 It uses `-sT`, then `-sU` for TCP and UDP scan.
-In my previous boxes, I did not perform any UDP scan but I think I just was lucky that any vulnerable service were using UDP.
+In my previous boxes, I did not perform any UDP scan, but I think I just was lucky that any vulnerable service were using UDP.
 It is still good to remember.
 However, after reading the manual of nmap, it seems that `-sS` is preferable to `-sT` when it is possible. `-sS` perform a quick TCP SYN scan and the discovered open ports can then be used to run some scripts with `-sC` (default scripts) and `-sV` (version scripts).
 ## Lessons learned
 This was a very straightforward box and I have been able to apply what I have seen in previous writeups.
 It makes it very easy to get the flags.
 So, I will continue to read carefully the other writeups and take advantage of them.